simonhmartin/sticcs/README.md

 * There is at least one individual at which the number of derived alleles at the second site exceeds that at the first (implies `--0--1--` exists)
 * There is at least one individual at which the sum of derived alleles across the two sites exceeds the ploidy (implies `--1--1--` exists)

+Unlike haploid data.
+It is possible with higher ploidies that all pairs of patterns are mutually compatible, but the complete collection of variants is not compatible with a single tree. `sticcs` inherently accounts for this by adding nodes to the tree sequentially in order of diastance from the focal site, skipping those that are incompatible with the tree.